mdefy/markdown-editor-core/README.md

 | Tokens                          | `.cm-token`                       |

-The last table row entry "tokens" refers to all markup tokens like \*\*, \_, [], (), etc. and only applies if `highlightTokens` is enabled in the Markdown Editor Options.
+The last table row entry "tokens" refers to all markup tokens like \*\*, \_, [], (), etc. and only applies if `highlightTokens` is enabled in the `MarkdownEditorOptions`.
 If this is true, then all tokens have the class `.cm-token`.
 Additionally every token is given an individual class corresponding to the markup type to which it belongs to and eventually a "token level class".
 This means, you can easily style all tokens in the same way or each token type individually.